Keys to Identification

 - Forms pea-green rosettes that quickly turn silvery-green as they become full grown plants

-The stems are winged and can be up to two feet long
+- The stems are winged and can be up to two ft long

 - Each plant produces thousands of seed